 - Kosher salt and freshly cracked black pepper

 - In a medium-sized saucepan, bring the chicken stock to a gentle simmer.
 Then keep the hot stock over low heat until you're ready to use it.

-- In a large skillet over medium heat, melt 2 tbsp butter and add in mushrooms.
+- In a large skillet over medium heat, melt 2 tablespoon butter and add in mushrooms.
 Saute the mushrooms for 5 minutes, until they begin to gain color.
 Add in the minced garlic, stirring occasionally to ensure the garlic doesn't burn, for about 2 minutes.
 Place the garlic mushrooms into a bowl and set aside.

 - In the large skillet, melt the 4 remaining tablespoons of butter.
 Add in shallots and saute until translucent, about 2-3 minutes.
 Add in the rice, stirring to coat each grain with the butter.
 Add the quarter cup of white wine, if using, or replace with a quarter cup of chicken stock.

 - For the next twenty minutes or so, pour half a cup of the hot chicken stock at a time into the rice and stir it in.
 Let the rice soak up the stock, stirring in more chicken broth just before the rice dries out.

 - When the rice is cooked through and creamy, add in the garlic mushrooms to warm them back up, and mix in the parmesan cheese.
 Add more than ½ cup of cheese if desired.